 Soil.
 Earth.
 Dirt.
-We have many words for it, but what exactly is soil?
+We have many words for it, but what exactly is it?
 Ask a kindergartener and they might answer that it’s what they make mud pies out of.
-Ask someone with a gardener, and they might say that it’s provides plants with nutrients.
+Ask someone with a garden and they might say that its provides plants with nutrients.
 Though neither the kindergartener or the gardner are wrong, they’re not completely correct either.
-So let’s get into what exactly soil is and why it’s important for your landscaper to understand it.
+So let’s get into what exactly it is and why it’s important for your landscaper to understand it.

 Everyone knows that soil quality affects plant growth.
 You can’t plant a flower in sand and expect it to grow.
 That’s because the properties of sand aren’t conducive to growing flowers.
 With every landscaping project, you should start by making a plan.
-Understanding the properties of the soil you’re working with is crucial, as the soil itself will dictate whether your garden or landscaping project will flourish.
+Understanding the properties of the soil you’re working with is crucial, as it will dictate whether your garden or landscaping project will flourish.

 There are 5 crucial properties of soil that should always be considered: texture, structure, density, pH, and organic matter.